nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-2.md

 1. Check the Garbage Can next to George's house.
 2. Check the Garbage Can next to The Stardrop Saloon.
 3. Check the Garbage Can next to Lewis' house.
-4. Travel to the Beach.
+4. Travel to The Beach.
 You will acquire the Bamboo Pole after the cutscene with Willy.

 ### Beach